TobikoData/sqlmesh/docs/reference/configuration.md

 - Set the root `disable_anonymized_analytics: true` key in your SQLMesh project configuration file
 - Execute SQLMesh commands with an environment variable `SQLMESH__DISABLE_ANONYMIZED_ANALYTICS` set to `1`, `true`, `t`, `yes`, or `y`

+## Parallel loading
+SQLMesh by default uses all of your cores when loading models and snapshots.
+It takes advantage of `fork` which is not available on Windows.
+The default is to use the same number of workers as cores on your machine if fork is available.

+You can override this setting by setting the environment variable `MAX_FORK_WORKERS`.
+A value of 1 will disable forking and load things sequentially.